-Little can compare to the undying love a smoker has for their favorite bong.
+Little can compare to the undying love a cannabis smoker has for their favorite bong.
 Some stay loyal to the very first piece they purchase, enjoying the rush of memories bubbling up with every hit.
 Others give their heart to their top-shelf piece, won over by its impressive impact, unusually smooth hits, or intricate design.
 Regardless, we’ll all do whatever we can to extend the years we share with our favorite pieces and to keep them safe from harm.
 Water pipes and other heady glass smoking devices can unfortunately be damaged quite easily, or even shattered beyond repair, from a single fall to the floor.
-How can you keep our favorite bongs – and our stoner hearts – from breaking?
-The following four practices can go a long way toward keeping your water pipes safe from harm.
+How can we keep our favorite bongs – and our stoner hearts – from breaking?
+The following four practices can go a long way toward keeping water pipes safe from harm.

 Beaker Water Pipe